BlogStudyEverything You Need to Know About SACs for the VCE

 From here, we can see that in total, your Unit 3 SACs contribute to 25% of your final study score.

 There are 100 marks allocated to Unit 3 (if you ever hear about “VCAA marks” this is what people are talking about).
-Of these marks, the individual assessments for Outcome 1 are worth 30 VCAA marks each, but the assessment for outcome 2 is worth slightly more at 40 VCAA marks.
+Of these marks, the individual assessments for Outcome 1 are worth 30 VCAA marks each, but the assessment for Outcome 2 is worth slightly more at 40 VCAA marks.

 To see where this might matter, consider the following example:

 Both these students achieved 80% in two SACs, but 60% in another SAC.
-However, student 1 earns more VCAA marks because they performed better in SAC 3, which has more marks allocated to it.
+However, student 1 earned more VCAA marks because they performed better in SAC 3, which has more marks allocated to it.

 Recall that schools set their own SACs.
 You might be wondering — what if my school sets harder SACs?